Powerlearnproject/se-assignment-day-2-git-and-github-Rukia254/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+version control is a system that tracks every modification,allow one to revisit the previous version of one's project,compare differences and collaborate with others. the key concepts are repository,commit,branch,merge,conflict,clone and push/pull.gitHub is popular tool for managing version of code because it provides a platform for developers to collaborate on projects from anywhere in the world,easy to manage and outomate workflows,acts as central hub for learmig,maintain the security and integrity of the project and integration making easier to manage version of codes. version control help in maintaining project inegrity by maintaining history of all changes made to a project,automatic back up of project,identifies and resolve conflict when multiple people work on the same codebase.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+i)you first of all sign in to a Github by either creating an account if one has no existing account or log in to an existing account. ii)click on the plus icon on the upper right corner of the gitHub interface and select"New repository" from the dropdown menu. iii)choose a unique name for your repository. iv)provide a brief description which is optional but recommended v)choose a repository visibility, public or private. vi)initialize the repository by either adding a README file,add a .gitignore file or choose a license vii)click the button "create repository " to create the repository.
 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?